-- 1. Lift handset and press Line key. - -The key lights, you hear dial tone.
+- 1. Lift handset and press Line key.

+- -The key lights, you hear dial tone.

+- 2. Dial number.

-Do not program PLA if you are an attendant or are using
+To program a Line key for Prime Line Assignment Do not program PLA if you are an attendant or are using a Headset.